moseschmiedel/bachelor-thesis/text/thesis.typ

 anchor node and the end node.
 An improved variant of this localization algorithm called multilateration is explained in @multilateration in more detail.

-ToA-based localization systems need high precision timing capabilities and strict time synchronization between anchor and end node.
+ToA-based localization systems need high-precision timing capabilities and strict time synchronization between anchor and end node.
 The following calculation demonstrates that to measure distances up to 1 m the time measurement must provide an accuracy of $plus.minus$ #qty("3.3", "ns").